cortical-io/Public/iris/README.md

 **General Cursor Movement**

-In general, use the arrow keys to move the cursor in-between the terms, and "tab/shift-tab" to move to each term...
+* In general, use the arrow keys to move the cursor in-between the terms, and "tab/shift-tab" to move to each term.
+* Use the **"ctrl"** key to select words or enter parenthesis between words once the cursor is moved.